-13.1 A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory and lab courses, and project if he secures not less than 35% of marks in the end examination and a minimum of 40% of marks in the total of the internal and end examination marks taken together.
-In case of mandatory courses, he/she shall secure 40% of the total marks.

-13.2 A student admitted in 4 year B. Tech programme, shall be promoted from 4th to 5th Semester only if he/she fulfills the academic requirements of securing a minimum of 50% credits from I year I and II-Semesters, II year I and II-Semesters examinations conducted till that time.
-A student admitted in 3 year B. Tech programme, shall be promoted from 4th to 5th Semester only if he/she fulfills the academic requirements of securing a minimum of 50% credits from I year I and II-Semesters examinations conducted till that time.
-A student admitted in 3 year B. Tech programme, shall be promoted from 4th to 5th Semester only if he/she fulfills the academic requirements of securing a minimum of 50% credits from II year I and II-Semesters examinations conducted till that time.
+- 13.1 A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory and lab courses, and project if he secures not less than 35% of marks in the end examination and a minimum of 40% of marks in the total of the internal and end examination marks taken together.
+In case of mandatory courses, he/she shall secure 40% of the total marks. - 13.2 A student admitted in 4 year B. Tech programme, shall be promoted from 4th to 5th Semester only if he/she fulfills the academic requirements of securing a minimum of 50% credits from I year I and II-Semesters, II year I and II-Semesters examinations conducted till that time.
+A student admitted in 3 year B. Tech programme, shall be promoted from 4th to 5th Semester only if he/she fulfills the academic requirements of securing a minimum of 50% credits from II year I and II-Semesters examinations conducted till that time. - 13.3.
+A student admitted in 4 year B. Tech programme, shall be promoted from 6th to 7th Semester only if he/she fulfills the academic requirements of securing a minimum of 50% credits from I year I & II-Semesters, II year I & II-Semesters examinations conducted till that time.